Above all, be Honest!

 There is a common saying in the practice of law, “Don’t hire yourself to act as your own lawyer.”
 The reason for this is that the client lacks objectivity.
 Objectivity means that you can analyze the law correctly and evaluate the facts of the case in a neutral way.
 That way you are not overlooking a key weakness in your case.
 I have known many who represented themselves, and even filed their own lawsuits, but in the end finally come around to the obvious need to have a professional oversee and handle their legal matters.
 If you had a common cold, you would likely go to the local grocery store and buy some cold medicine.
 But if you had a severe laceration on the leg, you wouldn’t likely stitch your leg.
 Many people try to represent themselves because they think it will be like treating a common cold.
 By the time they realize that a professional is needed, a lot of damage to their claim has already occurred.

-By now you know that handling your own auto injury claim has significant challenges, and you decide to hire a lawyer.
+By now you know that handling your own auto injury claim has significant challenges, and you decide to hire an Irvine lawyer (or the one based in your city).
 Keep in mind, though, not every lawyer who takes personal injury cases has the necessary experience to provide excellent representation.
 There are plenty of average lawyers who are looking for quick answers to solve their client’s complex problems, because they don’t have the experience and knowledge to answer their own questions.
 Hiring an inexperienced, but well-intended lawyer, to handle your case will be no substitute for an experienced lawyer with a thorough knowledge of auto injury law, and trials and appeals.
 And, if you expect to collect any money from the insurance company, you had better hire a lawyer that knows insurance law, too.
 Without question, having no lawyer is a worse mistake than hiring an inexperienced lawyer.
 But since you are wisely choosing to hire a lawyer, hire a good one.

 Not Deciding is a Decision regarding your Injury Claim